 Like many of you, I have spent many years in a lab.
-I was the only Ph.D. student in a newly formed experimental group, and I am guessing you know what that means.
+I was the only Ph.D. student in a newly formed experimental group on quantum photonics, and I am guessing you know what that means.
 I spent my Ph.D. time building a 1M€ optics lab to work with quantum control of dots at cryogenic temperatures.

 Don’t get me wrong, they were fun times, playing with crazy equipment and making ice cream with liquid nitrogen.
 I had fun with cryo-problems, lasers, and stuff.
 I made the lab my own way, except I was not allowed to install a coffee machine, as my supervisor feared I would never leave our windowless underground lab.